2515 Ninth Street, Berkeley, CA 94710

 Free & Reduced Lunch Information

-For the 2022-23 school year, all students K-12 are automatically eligible for free breakfast and free lunch every day they are in school, however, it is very important to fill out the free/reduced price school meal application form at ezmealapp.com as soon as possible.
+All students K-12 are automatically eligible for free breakfast and free lunch every day they are in school, however, it is very important to fill out the free/reduced price school meal application form at ezmealapp.com as soon as possible.
 (Online applications are processed in 3-5 days, while paper applications may take up to 10 days).
 These meal applications help determine the school district’s LCAP funding bringing much needed funding to the schools.
 Additionally, if your child qualifies as “free” or “reduced”, you can use the Eligibility Letter we provide to show eligibility when applying for other benefits.

 Lunch Menus

-Elementary and Middle School Lunch Menus
+- 2025-26 Middle School & High School Lunch Menus

 Allergen Information